Family and Consumer Science

 Welcome to Mrs. Olsen's Website'

 Hello!
-Welcome to my website!
+Welcome to our website!
 If you are reading this, it's likely that you are a student in one of the Family and Consumer Science classes offered at David Cawley Middle School.

 My favorite course in college was Experimental Foods, and that sparked a career in food research and development after college.
 Do you love peanut butter?
 I worked on a delicious product called Skippy Roasted Honey Nut that Best Foods R&D was formulating at the time.
 We experimented with honey flavors and chunky peanut sizes that worked best in the peanut butter, and yes, I got to taste a lot of it!
 You can buy it now in grocery stores, look for the red lid.
 Ever wonder how gummy bears are made?
 At my next job I made hundreds and hundreds trying to find the best flavor and sweetener balance for a company called Hoechst Celenese.
 I worked on yogurt, beverages, and other dessert products too.